 Overview

-This case is focused on improving the accuracy of ocean colour forecasting, with a current focus on chlorophyll-a and primary production.
+This case is focused on improving the accuracy of ocean colour forecasts, with a focus on chlorophyll-a and primary production, as well as their underlying biogeochemical drivers.
 These parameters are vital for gaining a deeper understanding of oceanic ecosystems, carbon cycles, and fisheries management.
 The goal is to generate longer forecasts in a more resource-efficient manner by applying machine learning.
-This effort contributes to the broader objectives of the European Digital Twin of the Ocean (DTO) to provide more accurate insights into seasonal ocean dynamics.
+This effort will also contribute to the broader objectives of the European Digital Twin of the Ocean (DTO), providing more accurate insights into seasonal ocean dynamics.

 Challenge